vikrambahl1/Medicines-in-the-Media/README.txt

 1. Run CODE/NewsScrape/NYT/getTimesArticles.py to gather all articles (up to 1000 in total) from the past 25 years on the top 125 drugs by prescription volume, sorted by relevance
 2. Run CODE/NewsScrape/The_Guardian/getGuardianArticles.py to gather all articles (no limit) from the past 25 years on the top 125 drugs by prescription volume, sorted by relevance
 3. Using a text editor, combine the two outputs into a single file.
-4. Import int 'events' table with event type 'ARTICLE'
+4. Import int 'events' table with event type 'ARTICLE' in Postgres

 #### Twitter ADR Detection